Physical Therapy And Low Back Pain: What You Need To Know

 Types of Treatments used by Physical Therapists

-What To Know Before Scheduling a PT Appointment
+What To Know Before Scheduling A Physical Therapy Appointment

-In a study of approximately 150,000 insurance health claims, published in the May 23, 2018, issue of Health Services Research, the majority of participants (about 80 percent) did not see a physical therapist.
+In a study of approximately 150,000 insurance health claims, published in Health Services Research the majority of participants (about 80 percent) did not see a physical therapist.
 Just under 9 percent actually saw a physical therapist first, and the remaining 11 percent saw a physical therapist later (the average time elapsed was 38 days).

 The results of the study found that those who visited a physical therapist first were 89 percent less likely to receive an opioid prescription; 28 percent less likely to need imaging tests like a computed tomography (CT) scan or magnetic resonance imaging (MRI); and 15 percent less likely to visit an emergency room.